 —both your colleagues and the people in your care.

 Conference Week can be the Ultimate CPI Intro Week, where you learn ten tons.
-Because even beyond all you'll learn in training on July 19–22, there’s a massive amount of sessions to choose from
+Because even beyond all you'll learn in training, there’s a massive amount of sessions to choose from—sessions on enhancing your verbal skills, working with people who’ve survived trauma, setting limits, using debriefing to prevent situations from reoccurring, working with individuals on the autism spectrum, and much more.

 Sessions on training like a pro, analyzing staff needs, using eLearning tech, mentoring other staff.

-And I haven’t even mentioned the Lunch n’ Learns, the advanced course tasters, or the fact that this is all taking place in beautiful and historic New Orleans.
+And I haven’t even mentioned the fact that this is all taking place in historic downtown Milwaukee, our hometown, July 17–21.

 I know that if you want to feel more like Angie and less like my friend, you probably want this training.